onefoursix/kill-long-running-impala-queries/README.md

 Here is an example with an artificially low query running time (30 seconds) used just as a demonstration:

-Listing queries that have run for more than 30 seconds:
+List queries that have run for more than 30 seconds:

     ./killLongRunningImpalaQueries.py  30